What Your Orthopedic Surgeon May Not Tell You Before Putting Metal in Your Body

 The System Is Not Neutral

-Surgery can generate surgeon fees, hospital or surgery-center fees, anesthesia fees, implant charges, imaging, follow-up care, therapy, and sometimes later hardware removal.
-Conservative casting usually generates far less revenue.
+Surgery generates surgeon fees, hospital fees, anesthesia fees, implant charges, imaging, follow-up care, therapy, and sometimes later hardware removal.
+Conservative casting generates far less revenue.

 Orthopedic Device Money Is Real